 So when growing zygocactus you need a potting mix to anchor the plant in.
 It needs to be free draining and aerated to help control soil-borne disease and pest problems that are associated with soggy soil.

 It is suggested that zygos like a pH range from 5.5 to 6.5 and do well under these conditions.

 Remember, zygocactus do not like wet feet.

 White flowers are white and yellow flowers are yellow.
-However, these light coloured zygocactus, schlumbergera or Christmas cactus plants can be affected by the cold.
+However, these light colored zygocactus, schlumbergera or Christmas cactus plants can be affected by the cold.
 Usually it is a sudden drop in temperature a few days before the bud bursts open.
-These can create some beautiful colourful combinations.
-If the temperature doesn't drop just before bud opening next year, your whites will be white and your yellows will be yellow.
+These can create some beautiful colorful combinations.
+If the temperature does not drop just before bud opening next year, your whites will be white and your yellows will be yellow.

-The above photograph shows the yellow Gold Charm schlumbergera with cold affected pink colourings.
+The above photograph shows the yellow Gold Charm schlumbergera with cold affected pink colorings.